Yamuna06/devops-1/monitoring/appdynamics/README.md

 ## avi_controllers.json

-To Add Controllers to be Monitor this file will need to modified.
-Password can be plaintext or base64 encoded.
+Add Controllers to be monitored this file, password can be plaintext or base64 encoded.

 EXAMPLE: